 - Referral to community medical resources when appropriate.

-- Nurse on site for medical consultation on Monday, Tuesday and Thursday.
+- Nurse on site for medical consultation Monday - Friday.

 - Physician available by appointment only.